WellFiredDevelopment/dotPeekDocumentation/sphinx/source/ui-overview/settings-page.rst

 ========

 The settings page is accessible from the **Settings** button on the top of .Peek window.
 Some settings are personal settings, which means they are saved in the folder *[Unity Project]/.wellfired* which should be ignored from your VCS.
-Some settings are team shared and are saved in *[Unity Project]/WellFired* which should be added to your VCS repository.
+Some settings are team shared and are saved in *[Unity Project]/WellFired* which should be added to your VCS repository, they are marked with |team|.

 .. tip::   Note that these settings can be controlled
            programmatically if you want to enforce .Peek behaviour on different computers (for Continuous Integration for example).